 Supreme Court to set up bench to hear petition on Karnataka hijab ban

-The lawyer for the state Shariat Committee told the court that exams were slated to begin from March 9, and sought early listing of the case.
+The lawyer for the state Shariat Committee told the court that exams were slated to begin from March 9, and sought an early listing of the case.

 The Supreme Court on Friday agreed to constitute a bench to hear a plea demanding that Muslim students should be allowed to wear hijabs in government-run colleges in Karnataka, Bar and Bench reported.